oubiwann/epub/README.txt

 This library is documented with Sphinx, and all files can be found into "docs".

-The documentation for version 0.1.0 is readable online at http://epub.exirel.me and will be available for 0.2.0 version as soon as it will be pushed on pypi.
+The documentation for version 0.2.0 is readable online at http://epub.exirel.me and can be downloaded from bitbucket.

 Development and bug report
 --------------------------